About Formation as a Deacon

 The call that each person receives in baptism to be more fully molded into the image of the Lord through cooperation with God’s grace occurs throughout our lives through our daily work and prayer.
 The idea of being molded reminds us of the teaching of the prophet Isaiah (Isaiah 64:7) who likened our loving God to a great potter who by His love and grace, helps to shape the gift of our lives according to His great love.
 Thus, every Christian must be open to ongoing formation at the hand of God.

-Formation is especially important for those who are called by the Lord to serve as His deacons.
-In this case, the purpose of diaconal formation is to help each aspirant to come to know, love and serve the Lord with his whole heart, soul and mind by loving service and commitment to his brothers and sisters.
-Such formation includes the intellectual, spiritual, parochial, marital, family and personal dimensions of a man’s life and is indispensable for all who wish to answer a vocation to the diaconate.
+The formation is especially important for those the Lord calls to serve as His deacons.
+In this case, the purpose of diaconal formation is to help each aspirant to come to know, love, and serve the Lord with his whole heart, soul, and mind by loving service and commitment to his brothers and sisters.
+Such formation includes the intellectual, spiritual, parochial, marital, family, and personal dimensions of a man’s life and is indispensable for all who wish to answer a vocation to the diaconate.

 The Nature of a Divine Vocation

-Each deacon must be called by God to serve as His deacon.
-This divine “calling” to serve in the ministry of diaconate is called a vocation.
+God must call each deacon to serve as His deacon.
+This divine “calling” to serve in the ministry of the diaconate is a vocation.
 The bishops of the United States describe the mystery of vocation in the following terms:

 ‘Every Christian vocation is the history of an inexpressible dialogue between God and human beings, between the love of God who calls and the freedom of individuals who respond lovingly to him.’
 This calling forth from God is marked first in the reception of the sacraments of Christian initiation.
 From out of this body of believers Christ then calls some of his disciples, and the Church, discerning their vocational charism, asks the bishop to ordain them to a service of the whole church (NDPD, art.
 165).

 God calls those whom he chooses to each of the ministries of Holy Orders.
-It is up to each man who is called by God to recognize and respond generously to the Lord’s invitation.
+It is up to each man called by God to recognize and respond generously to the Lord’s invitation.

-The signs that are manifested in the life of a man called to the diaconate are varied.
-On the personal level, he must be a man with a natural inclination to serve all in need, possess good psychological health, display a capacity for dialogue, an openness and desire to share his faith, an ability to listen, dialogue and respect people of every race, religion and ethnicity and culture, a mature sense of responsibility, balanced and prudent judgment and a generous spirit.
+The signs manifested in the life of a man called to the diaconate are varied.
+On the personal level, he must be a man with a natural inclination to serve all in need, possess good psychological health, display a capacity for dialogue, an openness, and desire to share his faith, an ability to listen, dialogue, and respect people of every race, religion and ethnicity and culture, a mature sense of responsibility, balanced and prudent judgment and a generous spirit.

 The Discernment of a Divine Vocation to the Diaconate

-A vocation to the diaconate is discerned and identified through prayer, study, open communication with one’s spouse, children, family, pastor, friends and fellow parishioners.
-A vocation to the diaconate is an abiding awareness that God is asking a lifetime commitment on the part of the man being called to serve God’s people as an ordained deacon of the Church.
+A vocation to the diaconate is discerned and identified through prayer, study, and open communication with one’s spouse, children, family, pastor, friends, and fellow parishioners.
+A vocation to the diaconate is an abiding awareness that God is asking for a lifetime commitment on the part of the man who is called to serve God’s people as an ordained deacon of the Church.

-If a man senses such a divine calling, it is necessary that he enter formation, for a number of years, in order to discern whether this calling is authentic.
+If a man senses such a divine calling, it is necessary that he enter formation, for several years, to discern whether this calling is authentic.
 Formation in this sense is a journey of self-discovery – the deepening of his faith and ongoing learning that will help each man to decide whether the calling that he senses is to the diaconate and if he wishes to follow it.

 The discernment needed to identify and verify a vocation to the diaconate in the life of any aspirant occurs on many levels.
 Among the most important are the following three areas: